gpuweb/gpuweb/design/ErrorHandling.md

 An app should never give up on getting WebGPU access due to `requestDevice` returning `null` or `GPUDevice.lost` resolving.
-Instead of giving up, the app should try again starting with `requestAdapter`.
+Instead of giving up, the app should try again starting with `requestAdapters()`.

-It *should* give up based on a `requestAdapter` returning `null` or rejecting.
+It *should* give up based on a `requestAdapters` returning `[]` or rejecting.
-(It should also give up on a `requestDevice` rejection, as that indicates an app programming error - the request was invalid, e.g. not compatible with the adapter.)
+(It should also give up on a `requestDevice` rejection, as that indicates the request was invalid, e.g. not compatible with the adapter - an app programming error, if they intended to check the adapter capabilities first.)

 ### Example Code

-**NOTE:** this example (and possibly the init API) still needs significant rework!
+**XXX:** this example (and possibly the init API) still needs significant rework!

 ```js
 class MyRenderer {